Eduard Pernkopf: Controversial legacy and debate over continued use

-In 1995 Pernkopf and his atlas came into the focus of a controversy in scientific ethics following the publication of a paper by Professor Edzard Ernst, who had recently been chair of Rehabilitative Medicine at the University of Vienna, that outlined the Nazi takeover of the university and highlighted the human experimentation that followed, including the role of Pernkopf himself.
-The medical school at the university which had formerly had difficulty finding cadavers for dissection received a regular supply after 1933.
-In 1996 Dr. Howard Israel, an oral surgeon at Columbia University, revealed that the subject bodies may have in some cases been those of executed political prisoners, LGBT men and women, Roma and Jews.
-Hildebrandt suggests that 26% of the bodies supplied to the University of Vienna were execution victims.
-Looking at older copies in the archives, Dr. Israel discovered many of the Nazi symbols in the artists' signatures, which had been removed from more widely circulated later versions.
-Since then physicians have discussed whether it is ethical to use the atlas as it resulted from Nazi medical research.
+In 1995, Pernkopf and his atlas became the focus of a controversy in scientific ethics, following the publication of a paper by German researcher Edzard Ernst, who had recently been chair of rehabilitative medicine at the University of Vienna, which outlined the Nazi takeover of the university and highlighted the human experimentation that followed, including the role of Pernkopf himself.
+The medical school at the university, which had formerly had difficulty finding cadavers for dissection, received a regular supply after 1933.
+In 1996, Howard Israel, an oral surgeon at Columbia University, revealed that the subject bodies may have in some cases been those of executed political prisoners, LGBT men and women, Roma, and Jews.
+Sabine Hildebrandt, a Michigan anatomy professor and German native who has researched Pernkopf and other Nazi-era anatomists, has suggested that 26% of the bodies supplied to the university were execution victims.
+Looking at older copies in the archives, Israel discovered various Nazi symbols in the artists' signatures, which had been removed from more widely circulated later versions.
+Since then, physicians have discussed whether it is ethical to use the atlas, as it resulted from Nazi medical research.

-With the help of other parties, Dr. Israel directed a request to the University of Vienna to investigate the issue.
-This resulted in the establishment of the Senatorial Project of the University of Vienna "Studies in Anatomical Science in Vienna from 1938 to 1945" in 1997.
-The project confirmed that at least 1,377 bodies of executed persons were delivered to the University during the Nazi times and its usage cannot be excluded from at least 800 images of the atlas.
-As a result, the atlas' publisher directed that an insert noting this possibility be mailed to all libraries holding the atlas, and stopped printing new copies.
+With the help of other parties, Israel directed a request to the University of Vienna to investigate the issue.
+This resulted in the 1997 establishment of the Senatorial Project of the University of Vienna titled "Studies in Anatomical Science in Vienna from 1938 to 1945".
+The project confirmed that at least 1,377 bodies of executed persons were delivered to the university during the Nazi era and that their use cannot be excluded from at least 800 images in the atlas.
+As a result, the atlas' publisher directed that an insert noting this possibility be mailed to all libraries holding the book, and stopped printing new copies.

 Some readers have wondered if the bodies shown in cutaway may have been Jewish inmates at concentration camps, since they appear gaunt and have shaved heads or close-cropped haircuts.
-Dr. Israel asked the Simon Wiesenthal Center if this might have been the case.
-Wiesenthal himself answered that it was unlikely, since during the Third Reich the Vienna Landsgericht, or district court, passed death sentences solely on "non-Jewish Austrian patriots, communists and other enemies of the Nazis."
+Israel asked the Simon Wiesenthal Center if this might have been the case.
+Wiesenthal himself answered that it was unlikely, since during the Third Reich, the Vienna Landsgericht, or district court, passed death sentences solely on "non-Jewish Austrian patriots, communists and other enemies of the Nazis".
 Further, it has long been standard practice to shave the heads of cadavers prior to dissection.